 The one-year certificate program includes classes in dental science, dental x-rays, office management, materials and labor procedures, and working with patients who have serious health problems.
 Many classes involve both lectures and lab hours.
 Clinical training on campus and in dentists’ offices give students real work experience and make graduates attractive job candidates.
-Vol State has clinical agreements with dozens of dental practitioners throughout Middle Tennessee.
+Volunteer State Community College has clinical agreements with dozens of dental practitioners throughout Middle Tennessee.
 By the time students finish the program, they’ll have had nearly 400 hours of clinical work.

 The technical certificate option is a one-year, three-semester program.
 If the student wishes to pursue a two-year degree they can take the Associate of Applied Science - Health Sciences.
 Students wishing to pursue the A.A.S.
-Allied Health Option must take English Composition I, Humanities or Fine Arts, Natural Science, Social Science, and either Communications or Math plus another 13 hours of electives.
+Health Science Option must take English Composition I, Humanities or Fine Arts, Natural Science, Social Science, and either Communications or Math plus another 13 hours of electives.

 - Advisory Committee — The dental community is supportive of the program and has representatives on the Dental Assistant Advisory Committee.

 - Placement — All dental assistant graduates who wish employment find many opportunities within the surrounding area.

 - Accreditation — The program in Dental Assisting is accredited by the American Dental Association’s Commission on Dental Accreditation, a specialized accrediting body recognized by the Council on Post-Secondary Accreditation and the United States Department of Education.

 If a student has a complaint about the effectiveness of the Dental Assistant Program's compliance with the accreditation standards set forth by the American Dental Association they have the opportunity to file a complaint with the Commission on Dental Accreditation.